A guide on what to eat in Granada, Southern Spain and the best local dishes from Granada, Andalusia

-This food guide, which has been written by a local who loves her roots, is focused on giving you some useful pieces of advice to discover where to eat in Granada (Spain) and to recommend to you some of the best dishes of our cuisine.
+This food guide, which has been written by a local who loves her roots, is focused on giving you some useful pieces of advice to discover what to eat in Granada and to recommend to you some of the best dishes of our cuisine.

 Take a food tour in Granada

 Taking a typical food tour and eating some tapas in Granada may be one of the best possible options if you do not have time enough to plan your trip thoroughly.
 Certainly, it is a comfortable way to discover the city and its main gastronomic lures without having to research it in advance.

 There are different types of food tours in Granada, and bellow we present a selection of some of the most popular ones:

 - Granada: Walking food tour – This food tour is suitable for those who will enjoy taking a walk around the city while tasting some of the typical dishes of the city elaborated by local cooks.
 This tour is especially interesting as it will allow you to discover the Sephardic, Berber, Nasrid, and even Roman influences on Granada’s cuisine. – Book it here